Centennial Center Park

 Searching for a nearby park for an active day playing sports?
 Centennial’s Dove Valley Regional Park is the place to go.
 This park boasts eight soccer fields, four sand volleyball courts, two baseball/softball diamonds, and one championship multi-use field.
 That’s just the start, though.
 The park also features a small playground as well as four picnic pavilions that include barbecues.
 You can also go for a stroll around the 1-mile loop path, a paved walking path that offers a leisurely place to enjoy the outdoors.

 If you’re visiting nearby Aurora, make sure you stop by Arapahoe County Fairgrounds Park.
 There, you’ll find a trailhead that includes parking, a nature play area, multi-use fields, and a picnic pavilion.
 You can also check out the intermittent small creek, or take a walk on one of the two natural surface trails.

 The Denver area includes Cherry Creek State Park, a scenic getaway from the bustle of daily life that features an abundance of activities on land and in the water.
 Open year-round, this 4,200-acre park features views of birds and wildlife with the Rocky Mountains serving as a breathtaking backdrop.

 You’ll have plenty of reasons to return to this huge park throughout the year depending on your interests.
 From biking to birding to boating, cross-country skiing to ice skating and more, Cherry Creek State Park really has it all.

-That concludes Crème de la Crème of Centennial’s roundup of some of the top parks to check out close to home.
+That concludes Crème de la Crème of Lone Tree’s roundup of some of the top parks to check out close to home.
 Whether you want lots of green space, walking paths, or peaceful places to connect with nature, you’ll find it in the area in and around Centennial.
 Drop us a line if we missed your family’s favorite local park so we can add it to our list!